A Framework for Forcing Constructions at Successors of Singular Cardinals: The main iteration

 \begin{claim} In $V[G][H]$ there is a stationary set $S \subseteq S^\chi_{\kappa^+}$ such that \begin{itemize} \item For every $\xi \in S$ one has $\lh(u^\xi) = \lambda$ and for every $\tau < \lambda$ that $u_\tau\cap V[G][H_\xi] = u^\xi_\tau$. \item For every $\xi$ in the closure of $S$, $S \cap \xi \in V[G][H_\xi]$. \item For every $\xi \in S$, $u^\xi \in {\mathcal U}^{V[G][H_\xi]}_{\kappa^+}$. \item For every $\xi \in S$, $\setof{v}{\exists \rho < \kappa \sss\sss v\in A^\xi_\rho} \in {\mathcal F}(u)$. \end{itemize} \end{claim}

 \begin{proof}[\ref{stationary}]

 We start by outlining the motivation for the first step in the proof.
-Proposition (\ref{dnotes}) tells us that there is a $\diamondsuit(S^{\chi}_{\kappa^+})$-sequence in $V[G][H]$, (with the properties given in Proposition (\ref{dnotes}.(a) and (b))), which predicts subsets of $\chi$.
+As $S^{\chi}_{\kappa^+}$ is a stationary subset of $S^{\chi}_{\ge\kappa}$, Proposition (\ref{dnotes}) tells us that there is a $\diamondsuit_\chi(S^{\chi}_{\kappa^+})$-sequence in $V[G][H]$, (with the properties given in Proposition (\ref{dnotes} (1) and (2))), which predicts subsets of $\chi$.
 The statement of the claim talks about predicting sequences of measures.
 So in order to apply Proposition (\ref{dnotes}) we must `code' such sequences of measures by subsets of $\kappa$.

 Working in $V[G][H]$, define a set $T\subseteq \chi$ `coding' $u$ by enumerating each $u_\tau$ in order type $\chi$ as $\tupof{y_{\tau\xi}}{\xi<\chi}$ and setting $T\cap [\kappa \tau \xi,\kappa \tau(\xi+1))= \setof{\kappa\tau\xi+\eta}{\eta\in y_{\tau\xi}}$.
 Appealing to Proposition (\ref{dnotes}), we may find a stationary set $S \subseteq S^\chi_{\kappa^+}$ such that $S$ satisfies the first two clauses of the claim.